 4. Go for a contemporary twist on a vintage design

 Designed by Arne Jacobsen, the Trapez 1778 from Borastapeter is based on a 1950s design, with the muted colour scheme giving it a contemporary, Scandi twist.
-Perfectly understated and chic – and ideal for a brightening a dark hallway.
+Perfectly understated and chic – and the perfect hallway wallpaper idea if your space doesn't get much natural light.

 5. Give a nod to nautical chic with a striped design

-Stripes never go out of fashion – why not utilise their universal appeal in the hallway?
+Stripes never go out of fashion – why not utilise their universal appeal and go for a striped hallway wallpaper?
 The Emilia from Sandberg takes its cue from Breton stripes and will complement a contemporary home with nautical accents.

 6. Mix and match two styles from the same collection